sammck/tp-hub/README.md

   - Logging in to Cloudflared using the Global API Key
   - Creation of a Cloudflared DNS Zone for your "${PARENT_DNS_DOMAIN}"
   - Guiding you to update DNS NS records to point at Cloudflare's DNS servers, and verifying that this was done correctly
-  - Creating of A Cloudflare tunnel on the hub host
+  - Creation of a Cloudflare tunnel on the hub host
   - Creation of a wildcard DNS entry in the DNS zone that routes all subdomain requests to the newly created tunnel
   - Creation of a root DNS entry that routes requests to the bare DNS Zone name to the newly created tunnel
   - Installation of the `cloudflared` tunnel daemon as a systemd service on the hub host